 This was once a popular seaside resort but the old-skool attractions are largely confined to the pier and the beach is best described as, erm, serviceable.

 It's a student town now and the population nearly doubles during term time.
 Many old buildings along the seafront belong to the university including this former hotel.

 Students occupy the old guest houses further up the promenade and provide a youthful energy amongst the caravanners and the casually curious such as us.
-Many of these buildings bore the brunt of the 2014 battering and thousands of traffic cones were reportedly swept out to sea.
+Many of these buildings bore the brunt of the 2014 battering and thousands of traffic cones were reportedly swept out to sea from their flooded bedrooms.